 Why design now?
 Designers around the world are answering this question by creating products, prototypes, buildings, landscapes, messages, and more that address social and environmental challenges.
 How can we power the world with clean energy?
 How can we move people and products safely and efficiently?
 How can we shelter communities in sustainable environments?
 How can we close the loop of materials extraction and disposal?
 How can we enable people around the globe to generate and share wealth?
 How can we improve the quality of life for all people through health-care innovations?
 How can we communicate ideas effectively and creatively?
 How can we discover beauty and wisdom in simple forms that use minimal resources?
 Collectively, designers are seeking to enhance human health, prosperity, and comfort while diminishing the conflicts between people and the global ecosystems we inhabit.

 Why Design Now? was the fourth installation in the National Design Triennial exhibition series launched by Cooper-Hewitt, National Design Museum in 2000.
 The Triennial provides a sample of contemporary innovation, looking at what progressive designers, engineers, entrepreneurs, and citizens are doing in diverse fields and at different scales around the world.
 Included are practical solutions already in use as well as experimental ideas designed to inspire further research.
+Play the best friv games this website.
 A few projects will provoke controversy, answering some questions while raising others.
 Each one—from a soil-powered table lamp to a post-petroleum urban utopia—celebrates the transformative power of design.